-LTE Group financial health grading with the ESFA is Good, and has been for the past 6 years.
-Group banking facilities in support of this grading show a positive cash balance of £15.1m at year end and total debt owing of £22.0m.
-There are no significant events for example notices of concern or recovery plans in place.
+LTE Group financial health grading with the ESFA is Good, and has been for the past 7 years.
+Group banking facilities in support of this grading show a positive cash balance of £9.1m (2018: £15.1m) at year end and total debt owing of £37.7m (2018: £22.0m).
+There have been no significant events that have adversely affected financial health, for example notices of concern or recovery plans in place.
+Events after the reporting period (page 23) provides details of the new external funding that has been put in place post the balance sheet date, to fund the estates strategy.